quailninja/LoneSpacer/README.md

 Spacer is a spacer shooter clone.

+Click Demo mode for a shorter version of the game.
+(Made for grading)

 ## Getting Started
 ---
 Make sure you have Python 3.8.0 or newer and Arcade 2.6.10 or newer installed and running on your machine.
 You can install Arcade by opening a terminal and running the following command.